|Back to Main Print This Page Email to a Friend|

 - You think you have been pregnant for several days

-- You have vaginal bleeding for an unknown reason (talk to your health care provider first)
+- You have vaginal bleeding for an unknown reason (talk to your provider first)

 You may be able to use emergency contraception even if you cannot regularly take birth control pills.
-Talk to your health care provider about your options.
+Talk to your provider about your options.

 Emergency contraception should not be used as a routine birth control method.
 It is less effective at preventing pregnancies than most types of birth control.

-Female surgical sterilization (also called tubal sterilization, tubal ligation, and tubal occlusion) is a permanent method of contraception.
+Female sterilization (also called tubal sterilization) is a permanent method of contraception.
 It offers lifelong protection against pregnancy.

 Basics of Female Sterilization

 Sterilization does not cause menopause.
 Menstruation continues as before, with usually very little difference in length, regularity, flow, or cramping.
-Sterilization does not offer protection against sexually transmitted diseases.
+Sterilization does not offer protection against sexually transmitted infections.
+Women still need to use a condom for protection.

-Before undergoing sterilization, a woman must be sure that she no longer wants to bear children and will not want to bear children in the future, even if the circumstances of her life change drastically.
+Before undergoing sterilization, a woman must be sure that she no longer wants to have children and will not want to bear children in the future, even if the circumstances of her life change.
 She must also be aware of the many effective contraceptive choices available.
 Possible reasons for choosing female sterilization procedures over reversible forms of contraception include:

 - Not wanting children and being unable to use other methods of contraception